Saurabh528/perfect-vision-final/README.md

 	◦ [ScreenCali/](https://github.com/NiKuang413/PerfectVision/tree/master/Python/ScreenCali) : Python scripts used in ScreenCali tool
 - [WindowsBuild/](https://github.com/NiKuang413/PerfectVision/tree/master/WindowsBuild) : Executables for Windows platform.
 This includes main unity project executables and python builds.
 Python scripts in Python directory can be built using pyinstaller command and .spec files.

+## Additions

+# FlapNFly Game

+# Convergence Game

+# Function: Save Data
+This function SaveData uses PlayFab's API to update a user's session data with specified x and y coordinates along with the current date.
+It increments a session count, updates or appends a new session entry in JSON format, and handles both success and error callbacks with appropriate console logging.
+This method is useful for tracking and storing user position data over multiple sessions in an application.

+# KeyValue pair of Diagnostic Tools

 ## How to Build